 If there ever was a need to accelerate digitization, it is now.
 According to Patrick van Loon, Manufacturing Industry Executive at Microsoft, companies that used the financial crisis in 2008 to truly reinvent themselves have significantly outperformed their peers in recent years.

-However, supply chains are a complex, data-intensive process characterized by data silos, a mix of structured/unstructured data and lack of standardization.
+However, supply chains are a complex, data-intensive process characterized by data silos, a mix of structured/unstructured data, and lack of standardization.
 To make speedier, better-informed decisions, companies need easy access to data, fast analytical workflows, and actionable insights for the end-user.
-Here, AI can play a key role.
+To optimize supply chains, AI can play a key role.

 Data as a foundational enabler

 How can new AI-based insights be realized then?
-Anoop Sharma is leading Cognizant’s AI and Analytics practice in the Nordics.
+Anoop Sharma is leading Cognizant’s AI and Analytics practice in the Nordics (learn more about cross-industry data and AI trends in the Nordics and how companies are adopting data and AI to solve problems in the post-Covid world).
 He says that data modernization is essential to succeed; it helps companies get a coherent view over their operations and lays the foundation for growth and optimization.
 It also constitutes the digital backbone that can leverage the potential of AI and machine learning.

 To help data come to life, Cognizant has a structured Digital Engineering approach realized through PODs, cross-functional, cohesive high-performing teams.
 PODs leverage automation and accelerators to foster scalability across the enterprise, with a strong focus on the business outcome.
 It’s done through seamless transition across engagement phases in an effective manner, all measured by well-defined KPIs.

 For manufacturing, in particular, Anoop Sharma sees many relevant use cases, such as modernizing remote work capabilities, forecasting accuracy, inventory/fleet management, improving cash position, and building supply chain resilience.